List of shops

 Chinese shop, garage kits (recasts) and some exclusive pre-painted recasts.
 Quality varies.
 A lot of their newer recasts are recasts of recasts, if purchasing a garage kit then read the garage kit section below.
 One unique aspect of e2046 are their Gathering figures which are painted garage kits, usually requiring very minor assembly such as putting an arm in place.
 The packaging for these is excellent however the paint job is very hit or miss with some very poor work for the price paid.

 Usually the best place to buy GSC exclusives due to their flat 2000 JPY EMS rate.
+Nope, not anymore.
+They revamped their global website and the base shipping fee is $18 USD now.
 They will charge you automatically when your item is due to be released.
 If the charge fails, you will need to message them for an invoice.
 If you order multiple figures with different release dates at once then they will charge you when the first item ships, however they will only charge shipping once.

 Much like GSC store, you can now pre-order Native products directly from them, sadly they don’t ship to as many countries as GSC store.
+While most of the time the store sells pre-orders, occasionally it does sell in-stock items of previously released figures.
 As always be sure to read their help guide before you try to place an order.
+Native pre-orders have recently also become available at amiami which could be a convenient alternative if you already have open orders there.

 You can sometimes find stuff that are sold out at the other big sites here.
 Almost all shipping options out there are available.
 Also CDs, DVDs, and games.
 Does not include Japanese consumption tax.
 Cheapest site for smaller items if you abuse coupons and pick SAL.
 For some products, such as CDs then they are willing to mark the item as a gift which may allow you to avoid extra fees.
 You can see some images of the packaging here